The Importance of Sleep: Our Top Tips

 There is nothing that a nap can’t fix.
 A little snooze can help lift your spirits and can boost your memory, alertness and job performance.
 A NASA survey found a higher measure of alertness in pilots after just a 40-minute nap, and according to the Harvard Men’s Health Watch a 20 minute snooze has been shown to perk up shift workers.

 It’s important to wind down and help your brain go into neutral.
 Try more relaxing activities an hour or so before heading to bed, like taking a bath.
 By taking a warm bath (not hot!) your body will reach a temperature that’s ideal for rest and will help you fall asleep more quickly.
 That said, be aware that a hot bath might make it harder for you to drift off.
 It will raise your body temperature too high, making it more difficult for you to reach a sound slumber.

 Set the mood

 Bright light is one of the biggest triggers to our brains that it’s time to be awake so it’s no wonder that bright light too close to bedtime can make it hard to fall asleep.
 By dimming the lights before bed, your body knows it’s time to wind down.
 When it’s time to sleep make sure the room is dark, as even the smallest glow can disrupt your shut eye.

 Try disconnecting an hour before bed.
 Turn the screens off and leave all gadgets out of reach to avoid the temptation of the infamous ‘one last check’.
 We can guarantee that by having tech-free zzz’s you’ll wake up feeling ready and refreshed.
 You won’t even have to press snooze!

 If you still can’t sleep…

 If you still can’t sleep, get out of bed.
 Don’t spend too much time in bed trying to get to sleep – it’s counterintuitive.
-Instead get out of bed and do something quiet and unstimulating until you feel sleepy.
+Instead, get out of bed and do something quiet that doesn't stimulate your body, until you feel sleepy.